 Always dispose of towels from the device as soon because the cycle has finished to save you mildew.
 Tumble drying with a high warmth will assist preserve your towels soft, however, if you don’t have a tumble dryer, cling your towels outside to dry in the sun.

 Both methods will help sanitize your towels further however a tumble dryer can kill extra germs than the wash itself.
-Alternating between the two (tumble drying for 20 minutes earlier than placing on a clothesline) will assist defend the fibres of your towel and produce the nice outcomes.
+Alternating between the two (tumble drying for 20 minutes earlier than placing on a clothesline) will assist defend the fibers of your towel and produce the nice outcomes.

 Once your towel is dry, cautiously fold and shop in a cupboard or drawer.

 Also towels, as the rest of your laundry also washed separately after dark and bright colors, because dark colors is a risk of dye transfer, especially in the first few washes, still very large.
-For the same reason you should not be an extended period are superimposed wet towels, and this can lead to discoloration.
+For the same reason, you should not be an extended period are superimposed wet towels, and this can lead to discoloration.

-For white towels we recommend containing bleaching agents and optical brighteners.
+For white towels, we recommend containing bleaching agents and optical brighteners.
 For colorful towels we advise to color detergent or a mild detergent, containing no optical brighteners and protect against discoloration.
 Thus, the luminosity of your towels will receive over the years.

-At the dose of detergent you should always stick to the specifications of the manufacturer.
+At the dose of detergent, you should always stick to the specifications of the manufacturer.
 Too much detergent results in discontinuation of detergent residues in the cotton fibers and too little detergent results in insufficient water, which can lead to hardening of the fibers.